shopware/shopware/adr/2022-07-21-adding-the-storable-flow-to-implement-delay-action-in-flow-builder.md

 }
 ```

-About the additional data defined in `availabelData` in original events, that aren't defined in any Aware Interfaces and we can't restore that data in the `Storer`.
+About the additional data defined in `availableData` in original events, that aren't defined in any Aware Interfaces and we can't restore that data in the `Storer`.
 To cover the additional data from original events, we will have another `store` `AdditionalStorer` to store those data.
 ```php
 class AdditionalStorer extends FlowStorer